Jayesh-Khalane/Turtle-Bot-based-Swarm/README.md

 - [With LiDAR Visualization](https://youtu.be/H-vEGUo1Xfo)

 ## Bug Report
 Any obstacle with features similar to those of the TurtleBot would be incorrectly classified as another TurtleBot.
-This represents a significant limitation of the current code.